Jorge Luis Borges: Early life and education

-Jorge Luis Borges was taught at home until the age of 11, was bilingual in Spanish and English, reading Shakespeare in the latter at the age of twelve.
+Jorge Luis Borges was taught at home until the age of 11 and was bilingual in Spanish and English, reading Shakespeare in the latter at the age of twelve.
 The family lived in a large house with an English library of over one thousand volumes; Borges would later remark that "if I were asked to name the chief event in my life, I should say my father's library."

-His father gave up practicing law due to the failing eyesight that would eventually afflict his son.
+His father gave up practicing law due to the failing eyesight that would eventually affect his son.
 In 1914, the family moved to Geneva, Switzerland, and spent the next decade in Europe.
 In Geneva, Borges Haslam was treated by an eye specialist, while his son and daughter attended school.
 Jorge Luis learned French, read Thomas Carlyle in English, and began to read philosophy in German.
-In 1917, when he was eighteen, he met writer Maurice Abramowicz and began a literary friendship that would last for the remainder of his life.
+In 1917, when he was eighteen, he met writer Maurice Abramowicz and began a literary friendship that lasted for the remainder of his life.
 He received his baccalauréat from the Collège de Genève in 1918.
 The Borges family decided that, due to political unrest in Argentina, they would remain in Switzerland during the war.
-After World War I, the family spent three years living in various cities: Lugano, Barcelona, Majorca, Seville, and Madrid.
+After World War I, the family spent three years living in various cities: Lugano, Barcelona, Mallorca, Seville, and Madrid.
 They remained in Europe until 1921.

-At that time, Borges discovered the writings of Arthur Schopenhauer and Gustav Meyrink's The Golem (1915) which became influential to his work.
-In Spain, Borges fell in with and became a member of the avant-garde, anti-Modernismo Ultraist literary movement, inspired by Guillaume Apollinaire and Filippo Tommaso Marinetti, close to the Imagists.
-His first poem, "Hymn to the Sea," written in the style of Walt Whitman, was published in the magazine Grecia.
+At that time, Borges discovered the writings of Arthur Schopenhauer and Gustav Meyrink's The Golem (1915), which became influential to his work.
+In Spain, Borges became a member of the avant-garde, anti-Modernismo Ultraist literary movement, inspired by Guillaume Apollinaire and Filippo Tommaso Marinetti, close to the Imagists.
+His first poem, "Hymn to the Sea", written in the style of Walt Whitman, was published in the magazine Grecia.
 While in Spain, he met such noted Spanish writers as Rafael Cansinos Assens and Ramón Gómez de la Serna.